 A household unable to be assisted by NCORR may experience housing instability as they ultimately are unable to repair their damaged home or fully recover from disaster.
 If faced with housing instability, the household may require assistance from other sources, such as housing vouchers, subsidized housing, or public housing units.
-The preservation of housing for impacted households, particularly LMI households, is central of HUD's mission and the risk of losing housing for impacted households is real if a DOB issue is not able to be overcome.
-If not but for this concept, impacted households may be disproportionately affected and unable to participle in the recovery effort.
-Such considerations are central to this subsidized forgivable loan framework.
+The preservation of housing for LMI households is central of HUD's mission and the risk of losing housing for LMI households is real if a DOB issue is not able to be overcome.
+If not but for this concept, LMI households may be disproportionately affected and unable to participle in the recovery effort.
+Such considerations are central to the in-kind compensation gained from this method.

-15.2 Other Subsidized Loans
+15.2 Subsidized Loans